steveyungen/steveyungen2/README.md

 #### Add a Video:
 As you'll see, I have the videos grouped into rows of two.
 That means there are eight videos (due to 2 * 4).
 It'd be nice to maintain an even number of videos, two per row, for display purposes.

 I've left a fifth row with two empty Video components.
 You can paste your YouTube /embed/ URLs between the quotation marks as indicated.
-Then, remove the {*/ /*} from the line to uncomment it.
+Then, remove the <span>{/* and */}</span> from the line to uncomment it.

   <p align="center">
     <img src="./instructions/add-video.png" alt="Add video" />